sistemicorp/p1125_scripts/README.md

  (hours, days, etc) measurement logs.
 The companion script `p1125_example_mahrs_logging_plot.py` plots the data.

 The measurement data for long time logs comes from the "mAhr" data stream of the P1125.
 This stream is averaged measurement data from the real time P1125 data acquisition path.
-The P1125 sampling rate is always 31.25 kHz (32usec samples).
-The "mAhr" stream takes these samples and integrates them over a ~15ms window to determine the average for that window.
-Fast events within the ~15ms window are of course included in this average.
+The P1125 sampling rate is always 39kHz (25.6 usec).
+The "mAhr" stream takes these samples and integrates them over a ~12ms window to determine the average for that window.
+Fast events within the ~12ms window are of course included in this average.
 This averaging is done to reduce the amount of data to process when dealing with long time logs.
 In addition to this averaging, the data is further reduced by getting rid of data that is within a small percentage of the previous sample.
 This reduction varies depending on the data pattern.